aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-ii.markdown

 ---
 ## Recap

 This is part two of my journey to becoming a more data aware designer.
-In that article I defined what it meant to be data aware, and contrasted that with being data driven.
-I also presented a brief summary of a framework to approach problem solving with a data aware mindset, much of which I borrowed from King, Churchill, & Tan in their book, [Designing with Data](https://www.amazon.com/Designing-Data-Improving-Experience-Testing/dp/1449334830).
+In part one I defined what it meant to be data aware, and contrasted that with being data driven.
+I also presented a brief summary of a framework to approach problem-solving with a data aware mindset, much of which I borrowed from King, Churchill, & Tan in their book, [Designing with Data](https://www.amazon.com/Designing-Data-Improving-Experience-Testing/dp/1449334830).
 I would now like to write more about my own experience using this framework during my time as designer at Paperless Post.

 To recap, the basic steps are: